*Photo by Morel Musiek Studios

 This will help you avoid any ‘blurring,’ and can add some extra depth to your mix.

-Most cars, regardless of how reliable or praised, is bound to have a blind spot, right?
+Most cars, regardless of how reliable or praised, are bound to have a blind spot, right?

 Well, the same exact applies here – you MUST make up for the ‘blind spots’ that all headphones or speakers have the potential of having and producing.